mrqzzz/kpad/README.md

 It is written in go.
 It's pretty lightweight.
 It compiles for Mac, Win, Linux.
+It also supports wide characters (2x width on the terminal).
 It even runs on my phone.
-It also supports wide characters.

-There could be bugs, so you are welcome to contribute with fixes,enhancements,features,etc.
+There could be bugs, and you are welcome to contribute with fixes,enhancements,features,etc.